aselshall/eds/HW/project.md

 Please refer to 'GCP 2 - Describing your code' in the 'Good Coding Practice (GCP)' module on Canvas for further details.
 Also, please ensure adherence to the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).

-### 5. What is the link to upload the code and do I need to use GitHub?
+### 5. Where Should I Upload the Code and Do I Need to Use GitHub?

 You can upload your code on Canvas, GitHub, or both.
-For full credit you need to use GitHub or a similar platform for code sharing.
-Please check the Data Availability (20%) criterion of the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50) for details.
+Using GitHub or a similar platform is recommended for a higher grade.
+Refer to the Data Availability criterion in the [final report grading rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50) for specific requirements.
+This aligns with data communication and best coding practices outlined in your [project objectives](https://aselshall.github.io/eds/HW/project#12-project-objectives).
+Adherence to these practices contributes to a better grade according to the final project rubric.

 To upload your code and data to GitHub, follow these steps:
 1. Create a GitHub account.
 2. Create a new repository.